-Buying a boat requires proper investigation so that you know what you are paying is worth it.
+Buying a boat requires proper investigation to know if your pay is worth it.
 So, even if you know all about boats, it’s a great idea to take professional services for a more reliable deal.

-Because boat surveys are optional and there are no binding laws, many boat enthusiasts often ignore this process.
-Some of them would regret their decision because there is always a risk of problems such as shorts in boats, unforeseen maintenance, etc.
+Because boat surveys are optional and there are no binding laws, boat enthusiasts often ignore this process.
+Some would regret their decision because there is always a risk of problems such as shorts in boats, unforeseen maintenance, etc.

 In the case of financing and insurance, a survey is a must.
 If you have heard of pre-purchase, it’s boat insurance.